 Vietnam.vn - Nền tảng quảng bá Việt Nam

-The latest data from maritime market research platform Drewry shows that the composite World Container Index is $2,795 per 40-foot container, 97% higher than the 2019 (pre-pandemic) average of $1,420.
+The latest data from the maritime market research platform Drewry shows that the composite World Container Index is $2,795 per 40-foot container, 97% higher than the 2019 (pre-pandemic) average of $1,420.

 Cước vận tải biển dần phục hồi- Ảnh 1.

-The average composite index year-to-date is $3,333/40-foot container, $626 higher than the 10-year average of $2,707 (which was elevated due to the special Covid period of 2020-2022).
-While at the end of 2023, this index corresponds to about $1,747/40-foot container.
+The average composite index from the beginning of the year to date is $3,333 per 40-foot container, which is $626 higher than the 10-year average of $2,707 (this increase was particularly significant due to the Covid-19 period of 2020-2022).
+Meanwhile, at the end of 2023, this index was approximately $1,747 per 40-foot container.

 Source